 Chapter Four: Courtesy Toward Infidel Co-Workers, Neighbors, and Family Members

 The doctrine of al-walā' wa-l-barā' is grounded in the principle of antipathy toward non-believers, which permeates all juridical considerations pertaining to the doctrine.
 As al-Qahtani explains:

-Since God has established bonds of brotherhood, love, loyalty, and mutual support among the believers, and has prohibited loyalty (muwālāh) with all disbelievers, be they Jews, Christians, atheists … it has been unanimously agreed … that every believer who affirms the oneness of God and refrains from all nullifiers of Islam must be loved, supported, and shown loyalty.
+Since God has established bonds of brotherhood, love, loyalty, and mutual support among the believers, and has prohibited loyalty (muwālā) with all disbelievers, be they Jews, Christians, atheists … it has been unanimously agreed … that every believer who affirms the oneness of God and refrains from all nullifiers of Islam must be loved, supported, and shown loyalty.
 Conversely, anyone who contradicts this is to be opposed and hated for the sake of God, and to be confronted – whether verbally or physically – according to one’s capacity and means.

 Indeed, Salafi-jihadi online discourse is replete with emphatic affirmations of the obligation to harbor hatred toward non-believers and apostates.
 This theme recurs across a wide array of digital texts produced by adherents from various national backgrounds.
-For example, one American contributor averred that “the idol of nationalism was invented by the enemies of Allah to weaken the love and hate for the sake of Allah within the hearts of our people.”
-Similarly, a South African writer contended that “[w]hen Allah forbade the believers from allying with the kuffar, that required enmity towards them and bara’ from them.”
-ISIS, in its English-language magazine Dabiq articulates a doctrinal basis for enmity directly toward non-Muslimreaders: “We hate you, first and foremost, because you are disbelievers, you reject the oneness of Allah … by making partners for Him in worship … [and because] you fabricate lies against His prophets and massagers.”
-In another example, a British writer underscored the centrality of doctrinal hatred to true belief: “Anyone who says: ‘I have no hatred in my heart,’ then know, he has no iman [belief] in [his] heart [either].”
+For example, one American contributor on Facebook averred that “the idol of nationalism was invented by the enemies of Allah to weaken the love and hate for the sake of Allah within the hearts of our people.”
+Similarly, a South African writer contended in his post that “[w]hen Allah forbade the believers from allying with the kuffar, that required enmity towards them and bara’ from them.”
+ISIS, in its English-language magazine Dabiq, articulates a doctrinal basis for enmity toward non-Muslims: “We hate you, first and foremost, because you are disbelievers, you reject the oneness of Allah … by making partners for Him in worship … [and because] you fabricate lies against His prophets and messengers.”
+In another post, a British writer underscored the centrality of doctrinal hatred to true belief: “Anyone who says: ‘I have no hatred in my heart,’ then know, he has no iman [belief] in [his] heart [either].”

 Salafi-jihadi jurists express heightened doctrinal anxiety about personal relationships with non-Muslims, construing such relationships as more spiritually hazardous than engagement with state institutions.
 Interactions with government officials, therefore, receive comparatively less juridical scrutiny, whereas workplace connections, neighborly ties, and family relationships are treated as presenting elevated spiritual risks.
 The jurists distinguish these interpersonal bonds by their intimate and emotionally invested nature.
 Unlike formal institutional dealings, personal relationships develop through sustained daily contact.
 This proximity may foster mutual affection and deepen emotional attachments over time.
 Jurists fear that as sympathetic attitudes intensify, religious boundaries may gradually erode and doctrinal commitments may weaken.
 Hence, close personal relationships with infidels and apostates inherently conflict with the religious imperative to maintain spiritual distance from non-believers.
 The emotional bonds formed through everyday interactions create what the jurists characterize as conducive conditions for spiritual stumbling and religious deviation.